linode/docs/docs/email/clients/retrieve-email-using-getmail.md

 ## Advanced Getmail Configuration

 Getmail is capable of delivering mail in a number of different situations beyond just downloading email from a single mail account.
-This section provides an overview of a number of more advanced uses of getmail.
+This section provides an overview of several more advanced uses of getmail.

-### Using an External Filtering Utility
+### Use an External Filtering Utility

 If you want to use an external program to filter the email retrieved from getmail, modify the destination configuration options in the `getmailrc` file to resemble the following: